 Parents please contact the Livermore American Indian Center at (925) 606-4748, ext.
 3 or email: email@example.com.

 ~ Press Release ~

-Vineyard High School, an alternative education program within the Livermore Valley Joint Unified School District, recently learned it has earned a six-year accreditation from the Western Association of Schools and Colleges (WASC).
+Vineyard High School, an alternative education program within the Livermore Valley Joint Unified School District, has earned a six-year accreditation from the Western Association of Schools and Colleges (WASC).
 WASC believes that the goal of any school should be to provide for successful student learning.
 Ultimately, the accreditation process is all about fostering excellence in elementary, secondary, adult, postsecondary and supplementary education programs.

 In previous years, Vineyard has earned six-year evaluations.
 But in recent years, the association has tightened its requirements for attaining this top honor.
 No other high school in the Livermore Valley Joint Unified School District has earned such a distinction in the past few years.

 Since Vineyard High School is an independent study school, many of its students need a differentiated learning environment.
 "To be successful at Vineyard, students must be independent learners in order to progress in a high school program.
 It’s a bit like a continuation of home study, but it is for high school students," says Daniel.
-"Most of our students continue their education at our local community college, but we have had a number students who attend UC Berkeley, Santa Barbara, or Santa Cruz, Stanford, UT and BYU. "
+"Most of our students continue their education at our local community college, but we have had a number of students who attend UC Berkeley, Santa Barbara, or Santa Cruz, Stanford, UT and BYU. "